MKLab-ITI/pygrank/tutorials/contributing.md

 You can use any (virtual) environment to edit the local clone, such as conda or the one provided by PyCharm.
 The environment should come with Python 3.6 or later installed.
-Make sure that library dependencies
-`tqdm, sklearn, scipy, numpy, networkx` are installed and upgraded to their latest versions.
+Make sure that both base library dependencies `networkx, numpy, scipy, sklearn, tqdm` and `tensorflow` are installed and upgraded to their latest versions.

 # :white_check_mark: Pull Checklist
 Before creating a pull request, make sure that your submission checks the following points:
-1. There are docstring for new classes and methods adhering to [Google docstring](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) conventions.
+1. Class and method docstrings should adhere to [Google's docstring conventions](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) where, additionally, code examples are prefaced by a description ending at the text `example:`.
-2. Run `python docgenerator.py` to automatically add new docstrings.
+2. Run `python docgenerator.py` to add new classes to the documentation.
-3. All unit tests are passed with no errors, unless your purpose is to introduce new unit tests that reveal bugs.
-Refrain from remodularizing the code unless absolutely necessary (creating new packages is fine).
+3. Pass all unit tests with no errors, unless your purpose is to introduce new unit tests that reveal existing bugs.
+Refrain from remodularizing the code unless absolutely necessary (creating new packages is fine, but backwards compatibility of import statements is mandatory).
-4. Unit tests provide 100% code coverage.
+4. Unit tests should provide 100% code coverage.
-5. When implementing new or existing research (we are more than happy to accomodate this), you are required to also update the library's [citations](!citations.md) and point to that research from the respective class's docstring.
+5. When implementing new or existing research (we are more than happy to accomodate this), you are required to also update the library's [citations](!citations.md).
-6. New code maintains CamelCase notation for classes and lower_case_with_underscores for methods and variables.
+6. New code should maintain *CamelCase* notation for classes and *lower_case_with_underscores* for methods and variables.
-7. New files are placed in what feels like appropriate packages.
+7. New files should be placed in appropriate packages.
-7. **Optional.** Algorithms exhibit near-linear
-(e.g. polylog-linear) running times and memory allocation to scale well to large graphs.
+7. **Optional.** Algorithms should exhibit near-linear (e.g. polylog-linear) running times and memory allocation with respect to the number of edges, to scale well to large graphs.

 # :pencil2: Implementing New Node Ranking Algorithms
 ##### Which classes to subclass?